(Disk, Herniated; Herniation of Nucleus Pulposus [HNP]; Prolapsed Disc; Ruptured Disc; Slipped Disc)

 Discs are small circular cushions between the bones in the spine.
 The bones are called vertebrae.
 The discs are compressible.
 They act as cushions for the vertebrae.
 A herniated disc happens when discs in the spine bulge from their proper place.
 This is most common in the lower spine.

 Risk Factors TOP

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Your spine will be examined.
-The doctor will test the movement, strength, and reflexes of the arms and legs.
+The movement, strength, and reflexes of your arms and legs will be tested.